-- (1) The Objects of the Association are: - (a) To provide for, and promote, the playing and general advancement of the game of tennis; - (b) To encourage participation in the game of tennis, and particularly participation in the game of tennis in a sporting manner and in a spirit offriendship; - (c) To provide for the playing of other tennis related or athletic activities that the committee deems appropriate; - (d) To provide and maintain from the funds of the Association, facilities and amenities for members and their guests; - (e) to build a strong relationship with and affiliate and otherwise liaise with Tennis NSW and such other bodies as may be desirable, in the pursuit of these Objects; - (f) to recognise and implement the National Policies and such other policiesor rules as may be required from time to time in the pursuit of these Objects;
+- (1) The Objects of the Association are: - (a) To promote the Bowral Tennis Club and the game of tennis. - (b) To encourage participation in the game of tennis and particularly participation in the game of tennis in a sporting manner and in a spirit of friendship;

-(2) The property and income of the Association shall be applied solely towards the promotion of the Objects of the Association and no part of that property or income may be paid or otherwise distributed, directly or indirectly, to members, except in good faith in the promotion of those Objects.
+- (c) To provide for the playing of other tennis related or athletic activities that the committee deems appropriate; - (d) To provide and maintain, facilities and amenities for members, their guests and the community; - (e) to build a strong relationship with and affiliate and otherwise liaise with Tennis NSW and such other bodies as may be desirable, in the pursuit of these Objects; - (f) to recognise and implement the National Policies and such other policies or rules as may be required from time to time in the pursuit of these Objects; - (2) The property and income of the Association shall be applied solely towards the promotion of the Objects of the Association and no part of that property or income may be paid or otherwise distributed, directly or indirectly, to members, except in good faith in the promotion of those Objects.